alessiorubicini/TBDM-CSP-Dewatering-Machine/README.md

 Geographical dashboards provide a spatial view of your data.

 ![Geographical Dashboards](docs/geographical-dashboard.png)

-> ⚠ All dashboards are located in the [dashboards](dashboards/) folder as JSON files that can be imported into Grafana.

 ### Alerts
 Grafana alerts allow you to monitor your data and receive notifications when certain conditions are met.
 You can set up alert rules based on your queries, and Grafana will continuously evaluate these rules.
 When the conditions of an alert rule are satisfied, Grafana can send notifications through various channels such as email, Slack, or custom webhooks.